Global Executive MBA

 Course Topics (Sample)

-This course is aimed at participants interested in building a new business or understanding entrepreneurial behaviours and processes.
-This course will develop insights and frameworks that can help participants progress from an entrepreneurial idea to a business design, launch and growth.
+This course is aimed at EMBA's interested in building a new business or understanding entrepreneurial behaviours and processes.
+In three days we will develop insights and frameworks that can help participants progress from an entrepreneurial idea to a business design, launch and growth.
 The focus is the creation of independent ventures, although the learning may also be useful for developing new business initiatives inside companies.
-Day one focuses on the conceptualisation of opportunities and understanding the essence of entrepreneurial behaviour.
-Day two explores issues that are relevant to the design and launch of a new business, and day three is dedicated to the integration of learning, including an encompassing case series covering all topics discussed in the KMC, a guest speaker, and a pitching workshop to improve communication of business ideas.
-Participants will have in place the key building blocks needed to build a new business or improve one that has already been created.

 If you have any questions related to our programmes or application procedures, we are here to help you.